ikram-hamizi/blink-detection-dlib/README.md

 ## SOURCE:
 The program is written following the guide by Adrian Rosebrock from PyImageSearch: [LINK](https://www.pyimagesearch.com/2017/04/24/eye-blink-detection-opencv-python-dlib/)
 - Detect blinks with the calculation of the Eye Aspect Ratio (EAR)
-- Detect the facial landmarks: dlib library
+- Detect the facial landmarks: dlib’s pre-trained facial landmark detector
 - Drawing of landmarks: cv2 and with the help of imutils libraries

 ## USAGE: